 The Practice Support Net provides advice, guidance and tools to support mentors in their mentorship role.
-Click here for guidance on the Children's Nursing Programme and information about grading in practice which you may also find useful.
+It gives guidance by programme and information about grading in practice which you may also find useful.

 Pregnant Students

 Professional Communication

 During your training, you will engage in a range of communication across the nursing and midwifery spectrum; with nursing colleagues as well as other health and social care practitioners, services users, family members, carers and academic staff.
 This will include written and verbal communication conducted variously across a range of mediums.
 You are expected to conduct yourself appropriately and professionally at all times; ensuring and respecting confidentiality, equality, diversity and good ethical practice as outlined in the NMC code of conduct and practice.